HangGao12/BlackJack/README.md

 __All experiments are based on the environment under python__

+__How to run the code?

+Open your terminal, type the command "python" and your file name.
+For example, if you try to run the file "nn.py", type the command "python nn.py".

 __Requirement__:

 Torch, Matplotlib(Type the command "pip install torch".
 Type the command "pip install matplotlib".
 (Make sure that the two data packages "torch" and "matplotlib" are installed on your computer))